zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 3. Once Skyrim starts, create a new game.
 Loading a save from outside this mod list will corrupt that save, **do not do this!** If you are updating from an existing version of the mod list, read the changelog to ensure that the new version is save-safe.

-4. Currently, there is an issue where the character creation screen is too bright.
-[This is being looked into](https://github.com/zediious/tpfz-sprinkles/issues/8).
-In the meantime, you should **select the Race you want your character to be**, and then move on to the next step.
-Rarely, the bright screen issue does not occur.
-If you can see your character clearly, then you can fully create your character now, and skip Step 7.
+4. Create your character, and finalize their race/name.

-5. **As soon as you gain control of your character, do nothing.** The mods are loading and this can take a little bit of time.
+5. **As soon as you gain control of your character, do nothing.** The mods are loading and MCM configurations are being applied.
 You’ll see a list of mods initializing in the top left of the screen, and you will see popup messages, which you can click OK on.
 Please, **DO NOT** do anything until notification messages at the top left have ceased.
 This may take a bit of time, but be patient.
 This only needs to happen on the first load into a new game.

 6. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

-7. ONLY if you had the bright screen issue when the Race Menu first appeared in Step 4, open the console with the [Tilde/Backtick Key](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.theitbase.com%2Fwp-content%2Fuploads%2F2020%2F01%2FBacktick.jpg&f=1&nofb=1&ipt=bf4ef1d8142feb86fa6843d17d61250c3a057c5b11f89931a61777c20f3de676&ipo=images) below your Escape key, enter the following command `showracemenu`, and press Enter.
-This will re-open the character creation screen.
-Create your character and name them whatever you’d like.

-8. Make sure you are **not** looking at the Dragon NPC in the room, and press the F10 key.
+7. Make sure you are **not** looking at the Dragon NPC in the room, and press the F10 key.
 Select a Body Preset from the menu that appears.
 If you don't care about this as a Male character, select *Zeroed*.
 You *must* choose a preset as a Male, as the default proportions given are quite wonky.
 As a Female character, you can safely ignore this if you wish.

-9. At this point, you should make a save, and reload that save before continuing.
+8. At this point, you should make a save, and reload that save before continuing.

 ## The MCM Settings